 The purpose of the Graduate Council Diversity Fellowship (GCDF) is to support graduate students from across the UCLA campus who exemplify values of diversity in their academic, professional, and service activities.

 Individuals from cultural, racial, linguistic, geographic, socioeconomic or other diverse backgrounds that currently are underrepresented in graduate education are especially encouraged to apply.

 - Professional Degree Supplemental Tuition is not covered.

 - The Fellowship does not cover program fees (i.e., above the equivalent of the regular state-supported campus tuition and fees) for Self-Supporting Graduate Professional Degree Programs.

 - GCDF recipients must enroll in full-time study for the duration of the Fellowship (i.e., 12.0 units per quarter during the academic year).

 - Recipients may not be employed by the University (e.g., GSR, TA, SR, or other appointments) at more than 50% time during the Fellowship year.

-- Doctoral students who will be years two or three of their studies during the Fellowship period.
+- Doctoral students who will be in years two or three of their studies during the Fellowship period.

 - Hold major financial packages that provide a stipend of $20,000 or more in addition to fees/tuition remission (such as the Eugene V. Cota-Robles Fellowship or NSF fellowships).